screaminglineage/fool/README.md

 # fool
-A Basic Boolean Algebra Engine
+A Simple Boolean Algebra Engine

 Only has the most basic operations (AND, NOT, OR) so far.

 TODO
+- [ ] XOR logic
 - [ ] CLI Interface
 - [ ] parsing user input